hdl-registers/hdl-registers/doc/sphinx/rst/basic_feature/basic_feature_register_modes.rst

 read shall show the current status and a write shall clear interrupts.
 Suitable for usage with :ref:`register_file.interrupt_register`.

+The "Write-masked" mode can be used to avoid read-modify-write operations in some performance-critical cases.

 Generated code
 --------------